-ADVANCED PLACEMENT PHYSICS C-M
+PHYSICS C-M

-Prereq: Concurrent with Honors Precalculus or AP Calculus AB; Successful (A or B) completion of GeoPhysics or Physics, Chemistry, and Biology (may be taken concurrently with Biology); Teacher recommendation.
-Level: 11, 12 Credit: 1.0 This course follows the College Board's Advanced Placement curriculum and parallels the first semester of AP Physics C, which is an in depth investigation into mechanics.
+Course # 03960 Prereq: Concurrent with Honors Precalculus or AP Calculus AB; Successful (A or B) completion of GeoPhysics or Physics, Chemistry, and Biology (may be taken concurrently with Biology); Teacher recommendation.
+Level: 11, 12 Credit: 1.0 the first semester of AP Physics C, which is an in depth investigation into mechanics.
 This course is rigorous.
 Students are expected to take the Mechanics AP exam.